mfnalex/Spigot-UpdateChecker/README.md

 </p>

 ## Features
+All checks are done asynchronously.
+When the check is done, a custom event is called.
+The update checker itself listens to it and can automatically notify Operators on Join or players with a specific permission.

+You can also issue manual checks and send the result ingame to specific players or have them printed to the console.

+Of course, you can also just listen to the UpdateCheckEvent yourself to do whatever you like once a new version is detected.

-The SpigotUpdateChecker can automatically notify Operators on Join or players with a specific permission, you can issue manual checks and send the result ingame to specific players or have them printed to the console.
-You can define two download links if your plugin is available as free and paid version and add links to your donation page and changelog.
+It is also possible to define two download links if your plugin is available as both, a free and paid version, and you can add links to your donation page and changelog.

+You can either provide all those links, including to the API endpoint where the latest version is checked yourself, or just the SpigotMC Resource ID of your plugin for the Update Checker to get those links automatically.

 ## Example
 To get a working UpdateChecker, this is already enough: